simonmichael/hledger/site/index.md

 hledger is an accounting program, for tracking money, time, or other commodities, on unix, mac and windows.
-With simple yet powerful functionality accessed from command line, terminal or web browser, it is a robust, cross-platform alternative to Quicken, GnuCash, spreadsheets etc.
+With simple yet powerful functionality accessed from command line, terminal or web browser, it is a dependable, cross-platform alternative to Quicken, GnuCash, spreadsheets etc.

 <div class="indent0">
 ### plain text ?
 How does that work ?